civiform/civiform/.github/ISSUE_TEMPLATE/translations_rotation.md

 Request and update CiviForm translations using [Transifex](https://app.transifex.com/civiform/civiform/dashboard/).

+Check weekly if there are new strings needing translations on [transifex](https://app.transifex.com/civiform/civiform/translate/#am/7a2f56914aa4f70c47545848ffea38a8/475487307?q=translated%3Ano).

+The last string we requested translation for was: ``

 Follow the instructions at [go/civiform-translations](http://go/civiform-translations) to

 - [ ] Request a new batch of translations